KedarPanchal/ENGR-102-Project/README.md

 The class is the blueprint, and when we actually create a player in our game (like "Player 1" or "Player 2"), we call that an **instance** or **object** of the class.

-## Class Hierarchy: How Cards Are Organized
+### Class Hierarchy: The Card Family Tree

-In Flip 7, we have different types of cards, and they're organized in a hierarchy (like a family tree).
-This helps us organize our code and avoid repeating ourselves.
+In Flip 7, we have different types of cards.
+To keep things organized, we arrange them in a hierarchy, much like a family tree.
+This allows different cards to share common traits without us having to write the same code over and over.

 ```
-BaseCard (the "grandparent" - all cards start here)
+BaseCard (The Ancestor - all cards come from here)
-├── AddableCard (cards that have numeric values)
+├── AddableCard (Cards with numbers)
-│   ├── NumberCard (cards numbered 0-12)
+│   ├── NumberCard (0-12)
-│   └── ScoreModifierCard (cards that add or multiply your score)
+│   └── ScoreModifierCard (+2, +10, x2, etc.)
-└── ActionCard (cards that trigger special effects)
+└── ActionCard (Special effect cards)
 ```

 **Why organize cards this way?**

-Imagine if you had to write separate code for every single card type without any shared structure.
-You'd write the same code over and over!
-Instead, we use **inheritance** - a fancy word that means "child classes inherit traits from parent classes."
+Imagine you're defining vehicles.
+A "Car" and a "Truck" are different, but they both share traits of a "Vehicle" (like having wheels and an engine).

-- **BaseCard** is the foundation - it says "this is a card in our game"
+- **BaseCard** is like "Vehicle" - it defines what it means to be a card.
-- **AddableCard** inherits from BaseCard and adds the concept of having a numeric value
+- **AddableCard** is a specific category of cards that have numbers.
-- **NumberCard** and **ScoreModifierCard** both inherit from AddableCard because they both have values that affect scoring
+- **NumberCard** and **ScoreModifierCard** are specific types of AddableCards.
-- **ActionCard** inherits directly from BaseCard because it doesn't have a value - it just does something special
+- **ActionCard** is a different branch for cards that *do* things rather than just having a value.

+This structure (called **inheritance**) lets us say "A NumberCard is a type of AddableCard, which is a type of BaseCard."

 ## The Classes Explained

 ### Card Classes

 #### `BaseCard`
-The foundation of all cards in the game.
-This is an abstract class, meaning you never create a BaseCard directly - it just defines that something "is a card."
-Think of it as saying "all cards in this game must follow certain rules."
+The "concept" of a card.
+You can't actually hold a "BaseCard" in your hand—it's just a template that says "every card must be able to show itself as a text string."
+In programming terms, this is an **abstract class**.

 #### `AddableCard`
-A special type of card that has a numeric value.
-This class inherits from BaseCard and adds the ability to store and retrieve a number.
-Both NumberCards and ScoreModifierCards need numeric values, so they both build upon this class.
+A category for cards that have a number value.
+It builds on `BaseCard` by adding a `value` property.
+Both `NumberCard` and `ScoreModifierCard` belong to this category because they both contribute numbers to the game.

 #### `NumberCard`
 The main cards in the game, numbered from 0 to 12.
 These are the cards you collect to try to get seven unique ones.
 The deck contains different quantities of each number (twelve 12s, eleven 11s, down to one 1, and one 0).
 These cards: